jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 Note: The ESP-miner source notes this register is "still a bit of a mystery" and values are determined through empirical testing rather than documentation.
+Multi-chip configurations may require different values than those listed.

 #### Starting Nonce Field
 - Always set to 0x00000000 in practice